-190 MCFD: "Parents Living with Their Child's Caregivers in Out of Care Placements - Jurisdictional Scan 2019-06-27" Provided by MCFD on March 1, 2024 Sync.com - Q1 2019-06-27 Draft 1.1 SCAN
+191 MCFD: "Parents Living with Their Child's Caregivers in Out of Care Placements - Jurisdictional Scan 2019-06-27" Provided by MCFD on March 1, 2024

-191 Winokur, Holtan and Batchelder, "Kinship care for the safety, permanency, and well-being of children removed from the home for maltreatment."
+192 Winokur, Holtan and Batchelder, "Kinship care for the safety, permanency, and well-being of children removed from the home for maltreatment".

-192 Hallett, Garstang, and Taylor, "Kinship Care and Child Protection in High-Income Countries: A Scoping Review."
+193 Hallett, Garstang, and Taylor, "Kinship Care and Child Protection in High-Income Countries: A Scoping Review".

-193 Texas Alliance of Child and Family Services, 2023
+194 Texas Alliance of Child and Family Services, 2023.

-Although findings in research are mixed, many kinship carers indicate feeling "abandoned" by the child welfare system, with no meaningful support from social workers.194 Skilled and responsive support workers are often positively received by kinship carers, 195 but kinship carers also report feeling disrespected by social workers, and these challenging relationships add to the carer's stress.
-196 This was particularly true for Indigenous carers, who reported experiencing racism and discrimination throughout their involvement.197 High social worker turnover is associated with increased rates of kinship placement breakdown,198 demonstrating that skilled, consistent workers may promote stability in kinship arrangements.
-While some kinship carers view social workers as a potential source of support, others prefer less involvement with the child welfare system, in part because of previous negative experiences with the system (including the Sixties Scoop) and the ongoing legacy of colonialism.199
+Although findings in research are mixed, many kinship carers indicate feeling "abandoned" by the child welfare system, with no meaningful support from social workers.195 Skilled and responsive support workers are often positively received by kinship carers, 196 but kinship carers also report feeling disrespected by social workers, and these challenging relationships add to the carer's stress.197 This was particularly true for Indigenous carers, who reported experiencing racism and discrimination throughout their involvement.198 High social worker turnover is associated with increased rates of kinship placement breakdown,199 demonstrating that skilled, consistent workers may promote stability in kinship arrangements.
+While some kinship carers view social workers as a potential source of support, others prefer less involvement with the child welfare system, in part because of previous negative experiences with the system (including the Sixties Scoop) and the ongoing legacy of colonialism.200